erenatas/charybdis-wireless-3x6/README.md

 - The necessary files for PCBs and 3D files are scattered across Github, I will be referring to the each file specifically in this guide.

 # Disclaimer
-**Follow at your own rick**, I am not liable for anything that does not work.
+**Follow at your own risk**, I am not liable for anything that does not work.
 If you are unsure of something I would suggest you stop by the Bastard Keyboards discord if you have questions.

 # Build Guide